There Was Once an Asylum

 1909 - 1937

-Following the sudden death of James Hogg in 1908, Henry Byam Ellerton was appointed to replace him as superintendent of Goodna and Chief Inspector of Hospitals for the Insane.
-Conscious of the need to find the very best possible candidate, the Queensland Government had advertised widely for the position, including in Britain.
-Ellerton was chosen from a list of twenty-six applicants and had fourteen years of experience in English asylums.
-He was an ardent advocate of "moral treatment" or moral therapy.
-Moral treatment marked a major turning point in an understanding of madness and insanity.
-Formerly regarded as the total absence or distortion of reason and incapable of cure, insanity came to be seen as a product of an immoral or defective social environment, thus mentally ill people could be improved in an appropriate and elevating environment.
-A critical aspect of moral treatment was the provision of a pleasant environment, with an emphasis on well-lit and ventilated buildings with adequate bathing facilities, and reasonably sized rooms with sufficient openings and views of the landscape.
+Formerly regarded as the total absence or distortion of reason and incapable of cure, insanity came to be seen as a product of an immoral or defective social environment; thus, mentally ill people could be improved in an appropriate and elevating environment.
+A critical aspect of moral treatment was the provision of a pleasant climate, emphasising well-lit, well-ventilated buildings with adequate bathing facilities and reasonably sized rooms with sufficient openings and views of the landscape.
 Recreation and employment were also considered a vital part of the therapeutic process.
 Ellerton was superintendent of the hospital for 28 years, retiring in 1936.
-In this period, Wolston Park acquired its modern form with the construction of the core of its buildings and the consolidation of the institutional environment.
-Ellerton's vision was to create an integrated and self-sufficient community, the grounds became gardens, and wooden fences were replaced with less claustrophobic wire ones.
+During this period, Wolston Park assumed its modern form through the construction of its core buildings and the consolidation of its institutional environment.
+Ellerton's vision was to create an integrated and self-sufficient community; the grounds were converted into gardens, and wooden fences were replaced with less claustrophobic wire fences.
 A large bush house, 100 yards long and 20 yards wide, was established in 1911 to maintain a steady supply of pot plants for the wards and recreation hall and to provide seedlings and young plants for the gardens throughout the asylum (no longer extant).
-The institution was opened up to visits from relatives and friends and recreational activities became integral to the asylum's operations.
-While aesthetically pleasing gardens and views were considered parts of the therapeutic process, the grounds were also important to the public image of the institution.
-A pleasant, landscaped environment with gardens, scrubs and open space suggested the asylum was a benign institution and belied its true character as a place where overcrowding was chronic, and patients were strictly controlled and managed.
-In 1916 the hospital was again improved with the addition of a ward for those suffering a physical disease as well as a mental disorder.
-In 1914 a motor launch was purchased to provide outings for a select group of patients mainly working patients, however, there was more suggestion that the boat was more used as a 'private pleasure cruise' earning him the title 'Caesar of Lunacy'.
-During Ellerton's reign, existing male wards were demolished, and Lewis House, Noble House and McDonnell House were completed in 1915.
-A new bridge over Woogaroo Creek was completed in 1916.
+The institution was opened up to visits from relatives and friends, and recreational activities became integral to the asylum's operations.
+While aesthetically pleasing gardens and views were considered integral to the therapeutic process, the grounds were also crucial to the institution's public image.

-More patients than ever were admitted to Goodna and no other solution to the treatment of mental illness was even considered possible.
+More patients than ever were admitted to Goodna, and no other solution to the treatment of mental illness was even considered possible.

 Ellerton was succeeded as Medical Superintendent by Dr Basil Stafford, the former Superintendent of Ipswich Mental Hospital.